woehrl01/pod-pacemaker/README.md

 3. **CPU Throttling (`cpu`)**:

    - `maxLoad`: Specifies the maximum CPU load allowed.
 This setting aims to prevent overutilization of CPU resources, ensuring that the system remains responsive and stable when starting new pods. e.g. `0.8` means 80% of CPU usage.
+   - `incrementBy`: Defines the amount by which the current CPU usage is increased for each pod.
+This parameter is useful when the actual CPU usage is not known and you want to increase the current usage by a fixed value until the actual usage is calculated. e.g. `0.1` means 10% of CPU usage.

 4. **I/O Throttling (`io`)**:

    - `maxLoad`: Defines the maximum I/O load that is permissible.
 Similar to CPU throttling, this setting helps prevent I/O saturation, ensuring that the system remains responsive and stable during pod initialization. e.g. `0.5` means 50% of I/O usage.
+   - `incrementBy`: Defines the amount by which the current I/O usage is increased for each pod.
+This parameter is useful when the actual I/O usage is not known and you want to increase the current usage by a fixed value until the actual usage is calculated. e.g. `0.1` means 10% of I/O usage.

 > [!NOTE]
 > If using the `cpu` or `io` throttling options, consider it in combination with the other throttling options, as the current resource usage will be only calculated as an average of the last 5 seconds.
+> Alternatively, you can use the `incrementBy` parameter to increase the current resource usage for each pod by a fixed value until the actual usage is calculated.

 ### Exclude Pods